cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 Note that currently opened DBs cannot be backed up.
 This is particularly noticeable on OS1 and OS2 where the launcher opens on top of the running application.
-Try switching to another app if Cloudpilot complains about failed databases.
+Try switching to another app if CloudpilotEmu complains about failed databases.

 # Device reset